Dear London Branch members

 We have also enjoyed some superb wine tastings, including mature wines generously donated by Richard Duncan and Ian Shane from their own cellars, as well as many very interesting and innovative tastings from Dr. Bernard Lamb and Chris Davenport-Jones.
 We are grateful for their continued support.

 As I mentioned last year, we are always looking for people who are prepared to organise or facilitate events, and also for members who would be prepared to serve on our committee.
-None of us are getting any younger, and I am very concerned that we do not have potential successors lined up for any of the major roles.
+None of us are getting any younger, and I am very concerned that we do not have potential successors lined up for most of the major roles.
 So we would very much like to hear from any members, and particularly the younger ones, who would be prepared to help out in any way whatsoever.
 Please do not be concerned that you lack relevant experience: we are very happy to help people to learn on the job.
 Succession Planning is an important part of my role as Chairman, and one which is now becoming critical.

 We are also keen to recruit new members to the Branch.
 Please consider encouraging some of your friends and relatives to join us.

 In spite of these challenges, your Committee is still working hard to provide you with a wide range of excellent events: probably we offer more variety than any other branch.
 We are always looking for new ideas, and are prepared to run almost any event that has an organiser and an audience.
 Would there be an interest in reviving blind tasting competitions for example, or food tastings and cookery demonstrations?
-I am very sad to report however that some events have been poorly attended.
+I am very sad to report however that a few events have been poorly attended.
 We really do need our members to support all our events if they possibly can, and not just those that are exceptional.

 That said, we are in a strong position financially, and looking forward to another excellent year.
 Rising prices in London are a major challenge, but we are doing what we can to offer excellent value for money, and look forward to seeing you all at many of our events over the coming year.